reasnov/laravel-common-modules/docs/master/architecture.md

 ## 1. Core Architectural Principles

-Internara is built as a **Modular Monolith**, meaning it's a collection of self-contained mini-applications (called **Modules**) residing within a single Laravel project.
-Each module (e.g., `User`, `Internship`) manages a specific business domain, enhancing organization, maintainability, and scalability.
+This project is built as a **Modular Monolith**, meaning it's a collection of self-contained mini-applications (called **Modules**) residing within a single Laravel project.
+Each module (e.g., `User`, `Order`) manages a specific business domain, enhancing organization, maintainability, and scalability.

 **Key Concepts:**